Last updated December 22, 2023

 What have researchers found?
 It seems that there are many factors that play into longevity.

 For example, eating a plant-based diet, moderate alcohol consumption, exercise and getting enough sleep are all important for a long and healthy life.
-Additionally, having a sense of purpose and being part of a supportive social network deem to be important for Blue Zone residents.
+Additionally, having a sense of purpose and being part of a supportive social network deem to be important for Blue Zones residents.

-Nine Secrets to Longevity in Blue Zones
+Nine Secrets of the Blue Zones

 1. Follow a Plant-Based Diet

 A plant-based diet is one of the healthiest ways to live — and some health experts say it’s our best shot at a long, healthy life.
 The term “plant-based” is a little bit ambiguous.

 But generally refers to a diet that’s heavy on vegetables, fruits, whole grains, legumes, nuts and seeds and low on processed foods, meat and dairy.

 It may also be called a vegan diet or vegetarian diet, depending on whether you are eliminating eggs, cheese and other animal products.